 Going to work by car sometimes can be boring, but if you bring people with you can be fun, plus you will have your petrol expenses cover.

 Also, you will be environmentally friendly.
-My old company used to give money incentives to employees in the sharing car scheme and this was a good motivation to keep doing it.
+My old company used to give monetary incentives to employees in the sharing car scheme and this was a good motivation to keep doing it.